PythonNest/PyNest/docs/sync_orm.md

 │    ├──  ├── examples_module.py
 ```

-once you have created your app, this is the code that support the asynchronous feature:
+once you have created your app, this should be the code that supports the database connection:

-`orm_config.py`
+`config.py`

 ```python
 from nest.core.database.orm_provider import OrmProvider